 Challenge: Unable to communicate with candidates or send out timely information to them due to lack of email addresses, not having email addresses loaded in email system, no accessible LNC system for sending out emails to candidate group.
 Prospective candidate information from webform entered into spreadsheet, but not into database.
-Could either send out emails 10 at a time and manually enter email addresses, use an outside mail system like mailchimp, or use LNC email system with week or longer delays.
+Could either send out emails 10 at a receives request and matches it to one of our volunteer campaign consultants.
+The consultant sets a time for a 1 hour consult with candidate and campaign team.
+Note: this assists with one of the requests from the Candidate Survey.
+First test was successful, candidate and consultant matched within 48 hours.
+Launch in January 2019.